pierrediedhiou/cybersecurity-journey/glossary.md

   - Token not expiring after use
   - Weak or predictable token generation
   - No rate limiting on reset attempts
+  - **Password Reset Vulnerability** — A flaw in a password reset mechanism that can lead to account takeover
+- **Pentest Report** — A document produced after a penetration test detailing all vulnerabilities found, severity, proof and remediation
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited